WebDesignerCameron/WebDesignerCameron/README.md

-<h1>WebDesignerCameron</h1>
 # WebDesignerCameron
 ## Introduction
 Hi, I'm [WebDesignerCameron](https://github.com/WebDesignerCameron) and I create websites for myself and for other people.
-I've always loved two things: sharing information and earning rewards for what I like doing anyways.
+***I've always loved two things:*** sharing information and earning rewards for what I like doing anyways.
 Therefore the idea of websites stuck with me, and I thus founded [WebDesignerCameron Sites](https://webdesignercameron.github.io/WebDesignerCameronSites).
 I got to do what I loved, with a bonus cash reward.
 You can see what I love doing in [this website](https://webdesignercameron.github.io/aboutcamrepo).
 ## Capabilities